Strong WA

 What is Strong WA?

 Our efforts to change state policy will be most effective if we come together from across the state as a groundswell of local leaders from a full diversity of cities and towns across the state with a clear vision of the changes we need.
+Together, we will reach out to our legislative representatives, listen and learn about the challenges facing our communities, and collaboratively improve systems to nurture financially resilient cities and towns across the State of Washington.

 Since May 2020, we've been bringing together innovative leaders like you to grow this coalition into a state-wide movement.